BenjaminEngel919/Medical-Data/Project2-README.md

   The amount of data is sufficient.
 Challenges I forsee is choosing the proper features for the target.
 Lots of two choice columns without a lot of variance.

+  #Visuals

   ![image](https://github.com/BenjaminEngel919/Medical-Data/assets/126991382/bdad6b21-e9a9-4eb7-b9c7-fa95e2f30336)

+  Stroke by Age.
+This barplot shows how stroke increases greatly with age.

   ![image](https://github.com/BenjaminEngel919/Medical-Data/assets/126991382/c5ffc454-56b7-4464-9ea6-a6748091c32b)